 As an artist from/based in Great Yarmouth, my relationship to the coastal environment is important in my life and work.
 Therefore, I was particularly inspired to work with the collection of beach-combed materials from Malaysia, as well as 3D printing waste.
 These mainly plastic objects are nestled amongst natural materials, collected from my local beach, including seaweed and bryozoa.
 To further deepen this connection to the coast, all of the Cyanotype prints have been processed and washed using collected seawater

 The final series of prints is a grid of Cyanotype photographic postcards – some in pairs and some individual pieces – displayed together to make one large image: creating narratives from beaches across continents

 Trash <—> Treasure is a residency programme that celebrates trash as a meeting point for culture sharing, sparking new conversations between creative practitioners from various disciplines.
-Through the project, exchange and process, we will be exploring:
+Through the project, exchange and process, we were considering:

 - can trash reveal to us our cultural differences and similarities?

 - what is trash to you?

 - how does trash interact with our creative practice?